Deutsche Bank appeals against Libor unfair dismissal case

 The London inter-bank offered rate (Libor) and its European cousin (Euribor) are used to price hundreds of trillions of dollars in assets, from mortgages to derivatives.

-The labor lawsuit has already proved embarrassing for Deutsche, because the court said the lender itself had contributed to the problems that led to the dismissals.
+The labour lawsuit has already proved embarrassing for Deutsche, because the court said the lender itself had contributed to the problems that led to the dismissals.

-When deciding in favor of the traders in September, a Frankfurt judge said that the bank oversaw organizational lapses that created a working environment that could have led to the rigging of interest rates.
+When deciding in favour of the traders in September, a Frankfurt judge said that the bank oversaw organisational lapses that created a working environment that could have led to the rigging of interest rates.

-Germany's financial supervisor BaFin last week took possession of testimony delivered to the labor court in September.
+Germany's financial supervisor BaFin last week took possession of testimony delivered to the labour court in September.

 "We'll look at and evaluate the files from that process," said a BaFin spokesman.
 "We want to see whether there were new facts that were rendered by the court that would be of interest to us."